Drug Overdose Overview

 Illicit drugs, used to get high, may be taken in overdose amounts when a person's metabolism cannot detoxify the drug fast enough to avoid unintended side effects.

 Exposure to chemicals, plants, and other toxic substances that can cause harm are called poisonings.
 The higher the dose or the longer the exposure, the worse the poisoning.
 Two examples are carbon monoxide poisoning and mushroom poisoning.

-People respond differently to a drug overdose.
+- People respond differently to a drug overdose.
 Treatment is tailored to the individual's needs.

 Drug Overdose Causes

 The cause of a drug overdose is either by accidental overuse or by intentional misuse.
 Accidental overdoses result from either a young child or an adult with impaired mental abilities swallowing a medication left within their grasp.
-An adult (especially elderly persons or people taking many medications) can mistakenly ingest the incorrect medication or take the wrong dose of a medication.
+An adult (especially seniors or people taking many medications) can mistakenly ingest the incorrect medication or take the wrong dose of a medication.
 Purposeful overdoses are for a desired effect, either to get high or to harm oneself.

-Adolescents and adults are more likely to overdose on one or more drugs in order to harm themselves.
+- Adolescents and adults are more likely to overdose on one or more drugs in order to harm themselves.
 Attempting to harm oneself may represent a suicide attempt.
 People who purposefully overdose on medications frequently suffer from underlying mental health conditions.
 These conditions may or may not have been diagnosed before.